AndrewCathcart/project-setup/README.md

 It uses [Pipenv](https://docs.pipenv.org/en/latest/) for managing dependencies.

-Doesn't support Windows.

-It creates a project folder at the specified destination, creates a git repository with the project name, sets the upstream, commits a README.md & finally opens the project in VSCode.
+It creates a project folder at the specified destination, creates a git repository with the project name, sets the upstream, installs autopep8 through pipenv, commits a README.md, Pipfile & Pipefile.lock before finally opens the project in VSCode.

 ## Installation
 `git clone "git@github.com:AndrewCathcart/project-setup.git"`